mercyndunge/RestAssured/README.md

-This project is a very simple API Testing Automation framework - Rest-assured.
+This project is a very simple API Testing Automation framework using Rest-assured.

     THIS REPO CONTAINS: